salsita/todo2issue/README.md

   - this label **MUST NOT** be assigned / unassigned manually
 - `branch` - name of the branch to be used when referencing code from the generated issues
   - defaults to active Git branch, but it is highly recommended fixing this in the config
+- `authorsByEmail` - mapping between email of a commit author and a GitHub username
+  - if present, authors of TODOs are assigned to the created issues
+  - if present, and a mapping for particular email is missing, the sync fails (can be overridden by `--ignore-unresolved-users`)

 ### GitHub token
 The tool needs GitHub personal access token to interact with GitHub API on your behalf.